Popax21/Madhunt/ArenaGuide.md

 ## Start Switch
 `switchID`: The ID of the switch.
 Choose any arbitrary number, however make sure that it's unique in the room.

+`name`: The dialogue key displayed above the switch.
+Leave empty to not display anything.

 ## Start Zone
 A trigger which when placed around a start switch creates a zone in which players have to be in to be affected by the switch.
 By default, switches will affect all players in the same room.
 Useful for big lobbies.